bitspook/humans-of-trantor/docs/content/_index.md

 employing [CQRS](https://www.martinfowler.com/bliki/CQRS.html), recording and publishing **all** events that happen with humans (not just employees) of Trantor.
 We want to encourage developers of Trantor to hack their lives here at Trantor.
-If you feel something needs fixing in your live at Trantor (attendance system anyone?), get creative and fix it.
+If you feel something needs fixing in your life at Trantor (attendance system anyone?), get creative and fix it.
 Or just play around with data.

 HoT itself just keeps track of all the events that happen with humans of